Scientific research areas for 2020 prize awards

-Genomics & Proteomics is one of this year’s categories.
+Genomics, Proteomics and Systems Biology Approaches is one of this year’s categories.

 Genomics is the study of all the genes that make up the human genome – the double-stranded DNA helix that defines the human body.
 This sequence of chemical base pairs is a kind of map of the genetic code that humans inherit.
 Studying the gene variations provides insight into disease management and environmental impacts on human health.

 Proteomics is the study of the structures and functions of the entire set of proteins that are made, used and changed by the human body.
 The human genome contains about 21,000 protein-encoding genes, and each human gene can be the blueprint for creating hundreds of different proteins.
 While proteomics generally refers to the large-scale experimental analysis of proteins, in the clinical sense, it refers to using technologies such as protein purification and mass spectrometry on tissues such as blood.

 Proteomics and genomics present possibilities for practical applications in areas such as personalized medicine, predictive medicine and targeted medicine.
 Proteomics, in particular, holds great promise for the future diagnosis and treatment of cancer.
 For example, by searching for “biomarkers” in the proteins of tissues and bodily fluids, scientists and clinicians can identify cells at risk for cancer growth.